Corporate Governance

 The Board assesses the independence of each Director in accordance with the guidance provided in Code as well as Rule 210(5)(d) of the Listing Rules.
 An Independent Director is one who is independent in conduct, character and judgement and has no relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement in the best interests of the Company.

-On an annual basis, each Independent Director is required to complete a “confirmation of Independence” form to confirm his independence.
+On an annual basis, each Independent Director is required to complete a “Confirmation of Independence” form to confirm his independence.
 The said form was drawn up based on the definitions and guidelines set forth in the Code.
 The Directors are required to disclose to the Board any such relationship as and when it arises and the Board will state the reasons if it determines that a director is independent notwithstanding the existence of a relationship or circumstances which may appear relevant to the Board’s determination.

-The NC will also examine the different relationships identified by Code that might impair each Independent Director’s independence and objectivity and concluded that all the Independent Directors are able to exercise independent business judgement in the best interests of the Company and its shareholders.
+The NC will also examine the different relationships identified by Code that might impair each Independent Director’s independence and objectivity and conclude that all the Independent Directors are able to exercise independent business judgement in the best interests of the Company and its shareholders.

 The Independent Directors have confirmed their independence in accordance with the Code and Rule 210(5)(d) of the Listing Rules.

-As at the date of this Report, the NC has reviewed the independence status of the Independent Directors and is satisfied that Professor Chan Ching Chuen, Mr Stephen Ho ChiMing and Professor Chee Yeow Meng are independent in accordance with the Provision 2.1 of the Code and Rule 210(5)(d) of the Listing Rules.
 The Independent Directors will meet up when necessary to discuss concerns or matters such as the effectiveness of management, without the presence of Management.
-During FY2024, the Independent Directors met once in the absence of key management personnel.
+During FY2025, the Independent Directors met once in the absence of key management personnel.

 Chairman and Chief Executive Officer (“CEO”)